-John V. Arabia has served as President and Chief Executive Officer and a director since January 2015.
-Mr. Arabia joined the Company in April 2011 as Executive Vice President of Corporate Strategy and Chief Financial Officer.
-In

-February 2013, he was appointed President, and in February 2014, he was appointed to serve as a member of our board of directors.
+John V. Arabia is our President and Chief Executive Officer and a director.
+In April 2011, Mr. Arabia began serving as our Executive Vice President of Corporate Strategy and Chief Financial Officer.
+In February 2013, he was promoted to President, in February 2014, he was appointed to serve as a member of our board of directors, and in January 2015 he was promoted to President and Chief Executive Officer.
 Prior to joining Sunstone, Mr. Arabia served as Managing Director of Green Street Advisors' ("Green Street") real estate research team.
 Mr. Arabia joined Green Street in 1997 and created and managed the firm's lodging research platform.
 Prior to joining Green Street, Mr. Arabia was a Consulting Manager at EY Kenneth Leventhal in the firm's west coast lodging consulting practice.
-Mr. Arabia serves as a director of the American Hotel & Lodging Association and its Real Estate Finance Advisory Council.
-Mr. Arabia also served on the board of directors of EdR, a former publicly traded REIT which was one of America's largest owners, developers and managers of collegiate housing prior to its sale in 2018.
+Mr. Arabia also served on the board of directors of Education Realty Trust, Inc. (NYSE: EDR) until its privatization in September 2018.
+Mr. Arabia served as chair of the nominating and corporate governance committee and as a member of the investment and oversight committee of the board of directors of EDR.
+He also serves as a director of the American Hotel & Lodging Association (AH&LA) and is a member of the Real Estate Finance Advisory Council.
 Mr. Arabia, who earned a CPA certificate from the state of Illinois, holds an M.B.A. degree in Real Estate/Accounting from the University of Southern California and a B.S. degree in Hotel Administration from Cornell University.

-Bryan A. Giglia has served as Executive Vice President and Chief Financial Officer since February 2016.
+Bryan A. Giglia is our Executive Vice President and Chief Financial Officer.
 Mr. Giglia joined the Company in March 2004 as a financial analyst, serving in the capacity of Director of Finance from October 2005 through February 2007.
 In March 2007, he was appointed Vice President Corporate Finance, and in March 2010 he was appointed Senior Vice President Corporate Finance, a position he held until February 2013, where he oversaw capital market transactions, corporate financial planning and analysis, and investor relations.
-In February 2013, Mr. Giglia was appointed Senior Vice President and Chief Financial Officer, a position he held until February 2016.
-Prior to joining Sunstone, Mr. Giglia served in a variety of accounting positions for Hilton Hotel Corporation.
+In February 2013, Mr. Giglia was appointed Senior Vice President and Chief Financial Officer, a position he held until February 2016 when he was promoted to Executive Vice President and Chief Financial Officer.
+Prior to joining Sunstone, Mr. Giglia served in a variety of accounting positions for Hilton Hotels Corporation.
 Mr. Giglia attended the Marshall School of Business at the University of Southern California, where he earned an M.B.A. degree.
 Mr. Giglia earned his B.S. degree in Business Administration from the University of Arizona.

-Marc A. Hoffman has served as Executive Vice President and Chief Operating Officer since February 2010.
-Mr. Hoffman joined the Company in June 2006 as Vice President Asset Management, and was appointed Senior Vice President Asset Management in January 2007, a position he held until February 2010.
-Prior to joining Sunstone, Mr. Hoffman served in various positions at Marriott International, Inc., including General Manager of The Vail Marriott, General Manager of Marriott's Harbor Beach Resort and Spa, Marriott Market Manager for Fort Lauderdale, General Manager of The Ritz-Carlton Palm Beach (where under Mr. Hoffman's leadership, the hotel obtained the Mobil 5 Star Award), and most recently as Vice President and Managing Director of Grande Lakes Orlando, which included the 1,000-room JW Marriott, the 584-room Ritz-Carlton Resort and Spa and The Ritz-Carlton Golf Club.
+Marc A. Hoffman is our Executive Vice President and Chief Operating Officer.
+Mr. Hoffman joined the Company in June 2006 as Vice President Asset Management, and was appointed Senior Vice President Asset Management in January 2007, a position he held until February 2010 when he was promoted to Executive Vice President and Chief Operating Officer.
+Prior to joining Sunstone, Mr. Hoffman served in various positions at Marriott International, Inc., including General Manager of The Vail Marriott, General Manager of Marriott's Harbor Beach Resort and Spa, Marriott Market Manager for Fort Lauderdale, General Manager of The Ritz-Carlton Palm Beach (where under Mr. Hoffman's leadership, the hotel obtained the Mobil 5 Star Award), and most recently as Vice President and Managing Director of Grande Lakes Orlando, which included the 1,000-room JW Marriott, the 584- room Ritz-Carlton Resort and Spa and The Ritz-Carlton Golf Club.
 Mr. Hoffman holds an A.O.S. degree from The Culinary Institute of America and a B.A. degree from Florida International University.